kobiyoyo/foodTrackerServer/README.md

 ## Description
 This is a food intake tracker API, which can be used to track the amount of food taken at a specified moment time.
-This food is managed by the administrator user.
+This food intake is managed by the administrator user.

 ## Built With
 - Ruby
 - Ruby on Rails
-- Bulma
 - Bullet
 - Rubocop
 - PostgreSQL